Causland/JenkinsTest/README.md

-This repo is used to test a basic Jenkins pipeline implementation.
+This repo is used to test a basic Jenkins pipeline implementation